SaintPlayzPH/VulkanMod/README.md

 - This modification of **VulkanMod** is **UNOFFICIAL**.
 - Use main branch **"1.20.4"** and don't worry about **Malware**, or **any viruses** because this **modified** version doesn't **APPLY** any **malicious files or codes** and trust me, I have **5 YEARS** of coding experience and I know to trace **any malicious files** at all.
 - Please **DON'T report any crashes/bugs or upload** on **VulkanMod Discord** related to **PojavLauncher**.
-- This is for my personal use, but you can try it for yourself **(device compatibility is not guaranteed)**.
+- This is likely for my personal use, but you can try it for yourself.

 ## Others
-- Probably not only mobile devices supports this modified version, also for PC/Laptop that has arm64 architecture or only supports Vulkan 1.1
+- Probably not only mobile devices supports this modified version, also for PC/Laptop that has arm64 architecture or only supports Vulkan 1.1.